paultis/python-azure-devops/README.md

-This project includes a standard set of files for a python application, taken from the recommended application layout here: https://realpython.com/python-application-layouts/
+This project includes scripts for querying Azure Devops using the Python API: https://github.com/microsoft/azure-devops-python-api